Funding of mini projects to develop your course or study program

 Please note that funds cannot be paid as overtime salary to teachers or other employees.

-Application requirements (about 1 A4 page); please describe:
+Application requirements (ca. 1 A4 page)

-• the purpose of the project
+• The purpose of the project and expected results

-• any planned dissemination activity.
+• Any planned dissemination activity.
 Publications based on the project should refer to Excited.

-Reporting requirements:
+Reporting requirements

 • A short report (template provided)